Christian Home Based Business Ideas. Often we think negatively about Christians having home businesses.

-Yes, this website, with a focus on Pastor Appreciation Month, has become an online income opportunity that provides additional financial support.
+Yes, this website, with a focus on Pastor Appreciation Month, has become an online income opportunity that provides additional financial support for me as a retired pastor.

 The first person I would look to is Jim Cockrum, a Christian businessman who has opened the door to thousands of people to start web-based businesses.
 Listen to his podcast radio program to see if there is an idea for a home business that clicks with you:

 Disclosure: I am required to tell you I may earn a commission if links to products or services are clicked on by visitors to this site.
-That is exactly how internet home businesses earn income.
+Which, by the way, is exactly how internet home businesses earn income.

 A Christian website is more than just a faith focused website.
 I have discovered that a website, even a ministry focused website, can be a online income opportunity as a Christian home based business.